Carreau/phd-dissertation/parts/cells.rst

 end.
 It has the particularity of being processive, meaning that it will stay bound to the barbed and while catalysing the addition of new monomers.
-We will see that the processivity of formins also permit the control of the localisation of actin polymerisation where formin proteins are present, like the tip of filopodia. `Formin` posses domains rich in proline capable of binding to profilin (`FH1`) which allow formin to elongate F-Actin using actin monomers bounds to profilin.
+We will see that the processivity of formins also permit the control of the localization of actin polymerisation where formin proteins are present, like the tip of filopodia. `Formin` posses domains rich in proline capable of binding to profilin (`FH1`) which allow formin to elongate F-Actin using actin monomers bounds to profilin.

-Actin depolymerisation and severing
+Actin depolymerization and severing
 """""""""""""""""""""""""""""""""""

-Like polymerisation that can be enhanced by some proteins, depolymerisation can also be speed up by divers proteins.
-ADF/Cofilin is such a family of protein which is able to speedup the depolymerisation of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network.
+Like polymerisation that can be enhanced by some proteins, depolymerization can also be speed up by divers proteins.
+ADF/Cofilin is such a family of protein which is able to speedup the depolymerization of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network.

-It should be noted that depolymerisation can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin monomers at the barbed end.
+It should be noted that depolymerization can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin monomers at the barbed end.